 - Mission church, with its domed tower, beautiful bell tower, and hand-carved Rose Window.

 - Convento, which served as the missionary’s residence and provided lodging for visitors.

 - Granary, where wheat and corn were stored.

 - And the grist mill, where wheat and corn were ground into flour and cornmeal.

 You also won’t want to miss seeing the Native American living quarters, which feels a bit like touring an ancient glamping ground.
 The hundreds of Native Americans working as carpenters, blacksmiths, ranchers, farmers, and artisans at the mission lived in the string of 84 two-room residences built into the protective wall.

 Fun Fact: In case you’re wondering about its tongue-twisting full name, Mission San Jose is named after two people: Saint Joseph (San Jose), the corporeal father of Jesus Christ, and the Marques de San Miquel de Aguayo, the governor of Texas at the time.

 Mission Nuestra Señora de la Purísima Concepción de Acuña

 The 45-inch-thick stone walls of the Mission Concepcion church were once brightly painted.
 But more than 250 years of exposure to the elements has returned the stone of the nation’s oldest unrestored church to its natural color.
 Inside the church, keep an eye out for colorful geometric designs that blend Native American and Spanish images in the remaining frescoes of the church’s interior walls and ceiling.

-Pro Tip: Like Mission San Jose, the Concepcion Mission is an active Catholic church.
+Sage Advice: Like Mission San Jose, the Concepcion Mission is an active Catholic church.
 Be mindful of Mass times or special occasions (like the wedding that closed the church early when we were there) when you plan your visit.